- Cheapest non-owner car insurance companies in Kansas

 Seniors (65-75) | $287 | $279 |

-For example, non-owner car insurance in Kansas doesn't pay for damages to the car you're driving or any injuries you sustain.
-Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.
+For example, non-owner car insurance in Kansas doesn't cover damage to the car you're driving or your injuries.
+Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.

 Non-owners state minimum policy | $274 |